 One of the earliest e-liquid taxes was passed in North Carolina, the home of RJ Reynolds and thousands of tobacco farms.
 The state assesses a $0.05 per milliliter tax on nicotine-containing e-liquid

-A tax of $0.10 per milliliter will be assessed on nicotine-containing e-liquid beginning Oct.
-1, 2019
+A tax of $0.10 per milliliter is assessed on nicotine-containing e-liquid

 Probably the best-known vape tax in the country is Pennsylania’s 40% wholesale tax.
 It originally was assessed on all vapor products, but a court ruled in 2018 that the tax can only be applied to e-liquid and devices that include e-liquid.
 The PA vapor tax shuttered more than 100 small businesses in the state during the first year after its approval

-The state has already begun assessing a 92% wholesale tax on e-liquid and devices that was passed in 2019 — the highest tax in any state
+The state has a 92% wholesale tax on e-liquid and devices — the highest tax in any state

 The nation’s capital classifies vapes as “other tobacco products,” and assesses a tax on the wholesale price based on a rate that is indexed to the wholesale cost of cigarettes.
 For the current fiscal year, ending in September 2019, the tax is set at 96% of the wholesale cost for devices and nicotine-containing e-liquid — the highest percentage tax in the U.S.

 The state passed a two-tiered retail e-liquid tax in 2019.
-It charges buyers $0.27 per milliliter on e-juice—with or without nicotine—in pods and cartridges smaller than 5 mL in size, and $0.09 per milliliter on liquid in containers larger than 5 mL.
-The tax takes effect Oct.
-1, 2019
+It charges buyers $0.27 per milliliter on e-juice—with or without nicotine—in pods and cartridges smaller than 5 mL in size, and $0.09 per milliliter on liquid in containers larger than 5 mL

 A tax of $0.075 per milliliter is charged on all e-liquid, with or without nicotine